bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - j2html.md

   - html
   - tools
 date: 2025-01-30T10:33:19+00:00
-lastmod: 2025-01-30T12:22:23+00:00
+lastmod: 2025-01-30T12:37:45+00:00
+featured_image: /images/j2html_converter.png
+title: j2html
 ---

 For my full-stack projects I like to use Server-Side rendering with [Javalin](https://javalin.io/), [j2html](https://j2html.com/) and [htmx](https://htmx.org/).
 Together, these libraries allow you to write interactive full-stack web applications in vanilla java.
 In this post I'd like to explain how the [j2html](https://j2html.com/) library fits in this setup, go over a few benefits, and link a [converter](https://bvankatwijk.nl/j2html-converter/) that I wrote to make building the user interface easier.
 ### Server Side Rendering
 While the last decade was dominated by client-side frameworks, many applications could perhaps have saved a lot of development time by using server-side rendering.
-This means that the resulting page is built on the server, including its data, styling and behaviour.
+This means that the resulting html is built on the server, including its data, styling and behaviour.

 With the incredible stability and performance of servers and networks nowadays, a lot of arguments to move work to the client side have become less relevant.
 Servers can render the page within a millisecond and the client can immediately display it without invoking front-end data processing.
 With parallel processing, servers can easily handle thousands of requests per second.
 ### Suitable projects